What is a Banjar? Balinese government systems explained

 Banjar means ‘neighborhood’.

 The smallest form of local government in Bali is the Banjar.
-It is basically a local community group who acts as a village government system and village council.
-It is independent from the police and takes care about the cultural and religious values of the village community.
-Every village has its own Banjar and members are the married men of the community.
+It is a local community group that acts as a village government system and village council.
+It is independent of the police and takes care of the cultural and religious values of the village community.
+Every village has its own Banjar, and the members are married men in the community.

 They have meetings close to the village temple (pura desa) at a place called banjar pavilion (Bale Banjar).
 Members represent their families in the Banjar.
 This means that family members are also part of it just in a passive way.
 Men can raise their voice on behalf of their wives while women act as support.
 Usually a Banjar consists of 50-200 family leaders and they wear black and white sarongs.